How to Display High-Quality Full-screen Video in Final Cut Pro

 NOTE: Click the View icon (top red arrow) to change the number and orientation of scopes on display.
 Drag one of the dividing lines (middle and bottom arrows) to change the size of the scopes.

-Both these first two techniques will work regardless of the resolution or color space accuracy of the monitor.
-But, if you need to trust the colors that the monitor is showing, you need to set its resolution and color space.
+Both these techniques work regardless of the resolution or color space accuracy of the monitor.
+But, if you need to trust the colors the monitor is showing, you need to set its color space and resolution.

 NOTE: 5K monitors would also support 4K (4096 x 2160) and 5K (5120 x 2700) resolutions.